-We want to stress the importance of the procedures and expectations for class and campus activities to keep classes going.
-CCC is proceeding this term as planned under the COVID-19 Response Plan that details how the college will conduct classes and services while minimizing the spread of COVID-19.
-The expectation is for all students, employees and visitors to our campuses to abide by these practices so we may continue to offer classes this fall term and avoid a shut down or outbreak scenario at our college.
-We will continue to monitor the situation and are prepared to make adjustments if necessary.
+We want to stress the importance of these procedures and expectations for class and campus activities to keep classes going.
+CCC is proceeding as planned under the COVID-19 Response Plan that details how the college will conduct classes and services while minimizing the spread of COVID-19.
+The expectation is for all students, employees and visitors to our campuses to abide by these practices so we can continue to offer classes both in person and online and avoid a shut down or outbreak scenario at our college.